Hosted response guide

 policy.reasons

-A concise explanation of why TXRISK returned that decision.
+The concise explanation for why TXRISK and the wrapper lane returned that result.

 • Shows the current counterparty risk band and score.

-• Lists the watch flags that pushed the decision.
+• Lists the watch flags or approval-shape reasons that moved the result.

 • Safe to surface in buyer-facing proofs and operator tooling.